 “We decided to beat the clock and try for kids”

 “My boyfriend (now husband) and I were told that if we planned kids it might be hard, if at all possible, and with as advanced as my endometriosis was, I may be faced with losing my other ovary or need a hysterectomy one day.
 A year later, and just before my wedding we decided to beat the clock and try for kids.
 We decided on four kids, as the endometriosis is there like a ticking time bomb, and I don’t want to have any regrets.”

 “It took 4 years to get our oldest daughter, and after five days in labor we wound up with a c-section.
 I hear a lot of talk from other moms about wishing our bodies didn’t fail.
 How a “traditional” birth would have been better, and wondering how we wound up here.
 I can tell you I didn’t plan on a c-section.
 I didn’t want a c-section … but my body didn’t fail.”

 “This body that has seen surgeries, tumors, three c-sections, and incredible loss didn’t fail me one bit.
 My baby is alive, I’m alive, and no scar or procedure will take that away from me.
 The scar that almost determined my future, dead ends at the scar that gave me my future.”

 A mum and photographer on a mission

-Jacqueline isn’t the only incredible mum that Natalie McCain has photographed.
+Jacqueline isn’t the only incredible mum who Natalie McCain has photographed.
 In fact, it is a regular gig for Natalie, who started the Honest Body Project to help women learn to love and celebrate their bodies after childbirth.